Olog/phoebus-olog-web-client/README.md

 * Error handling when new log entry is submitted.
 * Improved session management.
 * Log entry result set pagination, i.e. fetch next/previous N entries.

-This project provides a web client for the olog es logbook service.
-The objective is to provide read, write and search capabilities, though not the full feature set of the CS Studio logbook client, see https://github.com/ControlSystemStudio/phoebus

-Technology stack:
-* ReactJS (main framework)
-* React Bootstrap (UI components)
-* axios (back-end access)

 ## Toolchain